donjor/StreamElements-Subathon-Combined-Goal-Tracking/README.md

 - `points.txt` and `earnings.txt` initialised to `0.00`
 - `README.md` with usage details

-Usage for the recipient: unzip everything into one folder, copy `.env.example` to `.env` and configure it, then double-click `streamelements-goal-tracker.exe` (or run it from PowerShell).
-The console window will stay open showing connection status and updates.

 ### Publishing the ZIP to GitHub Releases

 With the [GitHub CLI](https://cli.github.com/) installed and authenticated: